What Umbrellas Do

 Why everyone needs an umbrella (Re: photography)

 1. One direct flash at 28 inches (a random distance, seemed about right).

 Harsh - the usual sharp dark shadows.
+No fill or reflector used here.
 Some reflections on the eggs.
 The contrasty light shows the detail of the imperfections of the egg shell surface (this example is like human skin imperfections and wrinkles).
 Note that a speedlight flash head is a very SMALL diameter light source.

 So this is the problem.

 2. One 40x32 inch double diffused softbox, fabric at 18 inches.